 Johnson University’s bachelor of arts in intercultural studies program prepares graduates to help recent immigrants learn English.
 Johnson offers this program at its Knoxville, TN, and Kissimmee, FL, campuses.
 Students may also complete their bachelor’s degree entirely online.
 The curriculum boasts three unique concentrations: mission work, Chinese studies, and Latin American and Latino studies.
 The latter two concentrations include in–depth coursework in Chinese or Spanish, though Johnson offers these language concentrations only at its Knoxville campus.
 While learning the fundamentals of teaching, students supplement their education with study of the gospels.
 All ESL bachelor’s degree applicants apply through the Johnson website.
 Transfer students use a unique application to ensure that applicable credits transfer.

-Johnson is regionally accredited by the Southern Association Association of Colleges and Schools (SACSCOC).
-The bachelor's program also holds approval from the Tennessee State Board of Education.
+Johnson University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+The bachelor’s program also holds approval from the Tennessee State Board of Education.

 Choosing a Online ESL Degree Program